 White Box Mission: Through exhibitions and related educational and public programming, the White Box is dedicated to creating a laboratory for the exploration of contemporary creativity and critical inquiry.
 White Box programming aims to reflect and extend the intellectual work of the University, expressed via fine art, new media, installation, architecture and design, attracting diverse audiences with a range of specific interests.

 White Box will be announcing a call for proposals for the December 2015 - December 2016 exhibition year in early 2015

 * For submission and further information, email firstname.lastname@example.org, subject line: Exhibition Proposal_Applicant Last Name.

 * To see images of the White Box and Gray Box spaces including past exhibitions: Please see this gallery of images.

 **Important Budget Information:**

 The White Box provides graphic design support for exhibition promotional material including posters, eblasts, exhibition show maps and show information.
 The White Box also provides extensive online programming promotion including e-mail blasts, monthly newsletters, and promotion on White Box social media outlets Installation and de-installation support provided by White Box including staffing, hardware, fixtures, and fasteners.
 Any specialty hardware or fixtures are responsibility of exhibitor.

 A completed Project Budget will be required for all exhibitions.
-The White Box provides space, gallery staffing, programming promotion and limited insurance for collections.
-All exhibition related expenses are the responsibility of the exhibition proposer.
-This includes but is not limited to: shipping, transit insurance, paid promotion, receptions, travel accommodations, printed media, and a 10% (of over-all budget) administrative fee.
+The White Box provides space, gallery staffing during open hours, programming promotion and limited insurance for collections.
+All exhibition related expenses and work installation are the responsibility of the exhibition proposer.
+This includes but is not limited to: shipping, transit insurance, paid promotion, reception catering, travel accommodations, printed media, and a 10% (of over-all budget) administrative fee.
 The White Box Coordinator and Advisory Committee will offer assistance in identifying potential financial resources.